HOW DOES LIFE EXIST IN EXTREME ENVIRONMENTS?

 We explore how microbes make energy and carbon in ecosystems worldwide.
 These insights enable us to address fundamental questions about community assembly, primary production, evolution, and astrobiology.
 Along the way, this research has taken us to plenty of interesting places: Antarctic soils, volcanic craters, and deep-sea seeps to name a few.

-1. Atmospheric trace gases as reserve energy sources for dormant soil bacteria (ARC DECRA Fellowship, 2017 – 2019)
+1. Atmospheric trace gases: fuelling the dormant microbial majority (ARC DECRA Fellowship, 2017 – 2019)